 called Nihonmachi, otherwise Japantown.
 The San Francisco's Japanese American community established its roots here since then.

-Japanese and World War II in San Francisco Japantown
+Japanese Immigrants and World War II in San Francisco Japantown

 The World War II happened that brought turmoil to everything.
 All the Japanese Americans in San Francisco and from other

 West Coast communities were uprooted as a result.
 This was the darkest moments in the history of the US.